YiranJiang/Estimation-of-Over-parameterized-Models-from-an-Auto-Modeling-Perspective/README.md

 ## Related Publication

-Yiran Jiang and Chuanhai Liu, [Estimation of Over-parameterized Models from an Auto-Modeling Perspective.](https://arxiv.org/pdf/2206.01824) *Major Revision at JASA*.
+Yiran Jiang and Chuanhai Liu, [Estimation of Over-parameterized Models from an Auto-Modeling Perspective.](https://arxiv.org/pdf/2206.01824) *Major revision at Journal of the American Statistical Association*.

 <br>